Forms Validation

 %n$d |

-replaces with the nth rule argument |
+replaced by the n-th rule argument |

 %label |

-replaces with field label (without colon) |
+replaced by the control label (without the colon) |

 %name |